 Government and politics in the developing world with attention to the problems of instability, relations with the West, the role of military, and the process for political democracy; secondary emphasis on problems of economic development, the characteristics of transitional societies, political parties, pressure groups, and bureaucracies in the developing world.
-Prerequisite: POLS 1113.
+Prerequisite: POLS 1113 or POLS 1013 or Sophomore standing.
 (TBA)